luizhlelis/trace-context-w3c/README.md

 ![propagation-fields](doc/w3c-trace-context.png)

 note that the `trace-id` is an identifier of all the trace, the `parent-id` identifies a delimited scope of the whole trace.
-Moreover, the `traceparent` along with the `tracestate` are been propagated throughout the trace flow.
+Moreover, the `traceparent` along with the `tracestate` have been propagated throughout the trace flow.

 To describe better the `traceparent` dinamic, take a look at the example below, wrote in c#, where two spans scopes are generated and the context is being propagated throughout them: